My Eyes Are Down Here: Calling Bushy Eyebrows 'Exotic' Is Insulting

-I decided to grow these suckers out, and if anybody thought I was ugly or—that double-edged sword—"exotic," simply for my bushy eyebrows, then screw 'em.
+I decided to grow these suckers in, and if anybody thought I was ugly or, the double-edged sword, "exotic," simply for my bushy eyebrows, then screw 'em.
 I'm awesome, and if you don't want awesome in your life, that's your problem.
 Do I think my brows are my greatest asset?
 The short answer is, "No."

 The long answer is, "Fuck no."

 I have many assets, the least of which is kiboshing racial, backhanded "compliments."
 To that end, just this past summer a guy stopped me on the street to say, "Hey.
 Sublime eyebrows," and his drunken, Mr. Brojangles–like buddy added, "You look like a Mexican whore."

 To which I replied, "If you want my comeback, you'll have to scrape it off your Mum's teeth."

 I'm don't always shut down racist comments with such charm and finesse, but at least my Brow Game is tight.